SkoolNotes/Taproot/2020BIO101/KBhBIO101Viruses.md

 # Viruses
 \definition{Viruses}{Acellular Macromolecular Assemblies}

+Viruses...

-* Contain protein coat called capsid
+* ...contain protein coat called capsid
-* DNA or RNA, but not both
+* ...use DNA or RNA, but not both
-* Are obligate parasites that could only replicate within host
+* ...are obligate parasites that could only replicate within host

-Assembled and mature viral particles => virions, which contain...
+Assembled and mature viral particles => virions.
+They usually have three different parts

 * Capsid — the protein coat
-* Genetic material
+Genetic material — what they are transmitting/replicating
-* Occationally outside lipid layer
+3. Occationally outside lipid layer